Plant-Based Protein vs. Whey Protein: Which One Is Better?

 Some of the health benefits of whey protein benefits are

 - It is a complete protein – Whey protein contains a full spectrum of nine essential amino acids that our body cannot prepare.
 These amino acids are crucial for the functioning and growth of muscles.

-- It is higher in Branded Chain Amino Acids (BCAAs) – BCAAs present in the whey protein such as leucine, isoleucine, and valine are required for muscle growth and maintenance.
+- It is higher in Branched Chain Amino Acids (BCAAs) – BCAAs present in the whey protein such as leucine, isoleucine, and valine are required for muscle growth and maintenance.

 - It boosts the immune system – The special molecules called immunoglobulins, present in whey protein, stimulate immune function.
 It also contains Lactoferrin – the key immune-boosting molecule with anti-microbial and anti-cancer properties.

 - It supports detoxification – The higher amounts of amino acid cysteine make whey proteins capable of supporting detoxification.
 This amino acid is the precursor to glutathione, which is a powerful detoxifier and antioxidant.

 Both types of proteins have their sets of health benefits as well as limitations, and you can take an informed decision after gaining in-depth knowledge about them.